 - Additional cost of holidays – going on holiday will no longer be as straightforward as before you developed CRPS.
 Not only will your choice of holiday be far more restricted, but the cost is likely to be greater.
 You will need a larger hotel room to help you mobilise, assistance will be required with luggage, a business class seat on your flight will provide you with additional elbow and leg room – the list goes on.
 These should be investigated by your CRPS compensation lawyer and included in your claim.

 “Andrew, I feel so lucky to have found you.
 What a difference you made!
 Let’s face it, with [previous solicitors] the claim was heading for the rocks.
 Thank you so much.”
 TR (£430,000 compensation recovered for CRPS), October 2018

 Compensation amounts for CRPS do vary from person to person, often considerably.
 This is for a host of reasons – no two people are the same.
 Some will, for example, have had a better response to treatment, or will require less help than others, or will be able to continue working.
 All of these issues can and will affect the amount of compensation recoverable.
-However, a specialist CRPS compensation claim lawyer will work hard to recover the maximum amount to protect you and your family financially for the future.
+However, we work hard to recover the maximum amount possible to protect you and your family financially for the future.